The Book

 ./vol.py -f ./memdump.mem windows.filescan.FileScan

-The windows.dumpfiles.DumpFiles option tells Volatility to extract the file content and the -o option specifies the directory to output the file extraction and finally the --virtaddr option will reference the file address of the file of interest that you scanned in the previous step.
+The windows.dumpfiles.DumpFiles option tells Volatility to extract the file content and the -o option specifies the directory to output the file extraction.
+The --virtaddr option will reference the file address of the file of interest that you scanned in the previous step (the file address starts with 0xe000).

 The file of interest in this case is actually a SQLite database file.
 You can open the database file using tools such as SQLite Browser and peruse the database tables to identify the real name of the “cloud” user.

-Lastly, to identify the password, we’ll use Volatility once again and run the following command:
+Lastly, to identify the password, use Volatility once again to run the following command:

 Questions